dfinity/verifiable-credentials-sdk/README.md

 # SDK For Verifiable Credentials in Internet Computer

-This repository contains a set of libraries to manage the verifiable credentials from both the perspective of the Issuer and the Relyping Party.
+This repository contains a set of libraries to manage verifiable credentials whether you are an issuer or a relying party.

 ## Libraries